andarklabs/cajal/README.md

 - **Model Compression**: Techniques for reducing model size while maintaining performance
 - **Evaluation Framework**: Comprehensive benchmarking suite for model quality assessment

-*Note: This project is a work in progress with ongoing active development.
-While the core implementation is production-ready and extensively tested, new features and optimizations are continuously being added.
+*Note: This project is a work in progress with ongoing development.
+While the core implementation is tested, new features and optimizations are continuously being added and breaking changes are likely.
 Contributions and feedback are welcome as the project evolves.*